Johnson County Community College Executive and Leadership Team

 Leadership Overview

-Johnson County Community College has 5 executives leading key functions including information services, information technology, and institutional leadership.
+Johnson County Community College has 5 executives leading key functions including information technology, digital services, student engagement, and academic administration.

-Dedicated to fostering academic excellence and career readiness, Johnson County Community College provides accessible associate degrees and advanced educational opportunities, shaping future leaders within its community.
+Committed to academic excellence and community growth, Johnson County Community College provides accessible associate degrees and professional development opportunities to empower students within the Kansas region and beyond.

 Leadership Roles at Johnson County Community College